 NFT Social Media is the future, and it has already been implemented and utilized by some platforms.
-Let’s go over what you need to know surrounding this technology.
+Let’s go over what you need to know surrounding Social NFTs.

 Non-fungible tokens (NFTs) are unique tokens that can represent just about anything.
 Every single one of them is fully unique in its own way, and they have been a huge point of appeal for creatives that want to monetize their content.